Contents

 a valid group for the purposes of grouping aggregate results.
 For example, let's say

-a simple Aggregate operator averages prices for every three tuples with schema
+a simple Aggregate operator averages price for every three tuples with schema

 For more information, see Using Nulls.